InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 # Inventory of Resources

 *List the resources available to the project.
-People, tools, other relevant documents, legal, etc.
+People, tools, other relevant documents, legal, etc. This type of field will appear in most documents.

 ## Personnel